ShadmanRohan/ocr-bengali-crnn/README.md

 * The images folder contain all the cropped images and preprocessing descriptions
 * train.ipynb contains the scripts.
 Currently its a bit unreadable... will refactor later.

+## TODOs
+* recover around 1000 images!!! wasted during preprocessing
+* this was trained using raw images... should try training it using processed images(they look better in quality)

 ## Run demo

 - Use the weights expr/FinalnetCRNN_249_105.pth